-The mathematical description of a system transformation is convolution.
+The mathematical description of a system transformation is the convolution.
 Filtering is one application of the convolution process.
-Running mean of length five provides an example of such a simple filter.
+A running mean of length five provides an example of such a simple filter.
 The output of an arbitrary input signal is